 Establishing a retail electricity business office toward realizing low-carbon communities; local production, local consumption of power; the resolution of waste disposal issues; and energy independence

-To date, Hitachi Zosen has responded to the issue of expanding waste volumes around the world with the construction of EfW plant.
-In 2015, we moved to use the surplus electricity generated by these EfW plant by establishing Electricity Retail Business Department and entering the retail electricity business in Japan.
+To date, Hitachi Zosen has responded to the issue of expanding waste volumes around the world with the construction of WtE plant.
+In 2015, we moved to use the surplus electricity generated by these WtE plant by establishing Electricity Retail Business Department and entering the retail electricity business in Japan.

 Our business model promises community-level energy independence by disposing of garbage generated by communities with incineration, minimizing CO2 emissions from the incineration process, producing and using electric power, and supplying surplus electricity to users.
 At present, we are promoting the business in nine areas excluding Okinawa.

 At Hitachi Zosen, we plan to continue promoting the retail electricity business with strengths in environmental value, and leading the transition to renewable energy toward realizing a low-carbon society.